What is Vulnerability Management? It’s processes and best practices

 Identification

-Identifying vulnerabilities is the first step in locating the gaps to bring out all the insights.
-Vulnerability scanners work step-by-step on the network systems to identify and gather all the system information.
-It is essential to periodically conduct the scanning process to detect misconfigurations and mitigate risks.
-It is also essential to evaluate the reports and results obtained after scanning and verifying any vulnerability or risk identified within the system.
+Identifying vulnerabilities is the first step in locating the gaps and bringing insights.
+Vulnerability scanners work step-by-step on the network systems.
+They identify and gather all the system information.
+You scan it periodically to find misconfigurations and reduce risks.
+It is also essential to check the reports and results from the scan.
+Verify any vulnerabilities or risks found in the system.

 Evaluation